raphaelletseng/raphaelletseng.github.io/src/content/posts/scraping-news-headlines/scraping-news-headlines.md

 <iframe src="https://raphaelletseng.github.io/news_autoscraper/" frameBorder="0" style="width: 100%; height: 450px; background-color: white"></iframe>

 ## Motivation
 I built this news scraper to compare what different news organisations are writing about, and what each deems worthy of being in their daily headlines.
-The goal for this project is to eventually add more diverse news sources, to get a better view of what's newswohrthy around the world.
+The goal for this project is to eventually add more diverse news sources, to get a better view of what's newsworthy around the world.

 The repository for this project can be found [here](https://github.com/raphaelletseng/news_autoscraper/tree/main).

 ## Scraping a Website with Beautiful Soup
 Using beautiful soup to scrape a website just involves a little digging into a website's DOM to find relevant tags and, to build a dataset, writing a couple of loops.
 However, not all websites are built the same, so although the general format of my script remained similar, it had to be tweaked across news organisations.
-While The Economist had a straightforward section id called 'new-relic-top-stories', the BBC div I was looking for had a data-testid called 'vermont-section'.
+While The Economist had a straightforward section `id` called `'new-relic-top-stories`', the BBC div I was looking for had a `data-testid` called `'vermont-section'`.
 For the BBC, I had to skip a couple headlines that shared the same attributes but did not contain relevant information, Al Jazeera had things in duplicates that required some cleaning, and for Le Monde, it was easier to hard code the tag attributes rather than write any kind of loop.
 Reuters identified my script as a bot after an initial pass (and so may require a more sophisticated touch to scrape), and the South China Morning Post had nothing but random strings as class names making it rather difficult to find what I was looking for.

 My code takes the headline as well as the url for the article, and appends them to an existing csv: